codereader/DarkRadiant/README.md

 ## Prerequisites

+You'll need an Xcode version supporting C++17 and the macOS 10.15 (Catalina) target at minimum.
+Xcode 11.3 should be working fine.
+You will need to install the Xcode command line tools to install MacPorts (run `xcode-select --install`)

 To compile DarkRadiant, a number of libraries (with development headers) are required.
 You can obtain them by using [MacPorts](https://distfiles.macports.org/MacPorts/):